-Voice and fax messages remain on the CallXpress system, while e-mail remains on the e-mail server.
-This dual message store version of Unified Messaging integrates voice and fax messages access from their desktop e-mail client and telephone while minimizing the impact on the LAN and e-mail message store.
+Voice and fax messages remain on the CX-E system, while email remains on the email server.
+This dual message store version of unified messaging integrates voice and fax messages and allows access from the desktop email client and telephone while minimizing the impact on the LAN and email message store.

 - Ideal for companies that require separate message stores